obrehmer/deepseek-install/README.md

-# Install deepseek with web-ui
+# Install ollama with web-ui

 ### prerequisites